 In a Citrix Provisioning farm, the database is upgraded at the same time that the first Provisioning Server is upgraded.
 After upgrading the database and the first server in the farm, you can upgrade the remaining servers within the farm.
-While the first Provisioning Server is being upgraded, some administrative features may not be available.
-Citrix recommends closing all Consoles until the upgrade is complete in order to avoid failed operations.
+While the first Provisioning Server is being upgraded, some administrative features are not available.
+Citrix recommends closing all Consoles until the upgrade is complete to avoid failed operations.
 When upgrading a server, the Console component is also upgraded.

 The Upgrade Wizard must be installed and run in a folder that does not contain surrogate pair characters (Unicode code point after 0x10000).

 - To upgrade the server and database, run the new version of the server software on the server, then select the “Automatically close and attempt to restart applications” option.
 If this option is not selected and a “File in use” screen displays, select the “Do not close applications option.”

 - Install the Console on this server or on a server used to manage the farm.
 For details on installing the Console, refer to Installing Citrix Provisioning Server Software.

 - In the Configuration Wizard, select the option to join a farm that is already configured.
 Running the wizard starts the services.
 For details, refer to the instructions on how to join an existing farm in Configuration Wizard Tasks.

 Complete the same procedure that was performed on the first server on each of the remaining servers in the farm.

 The database upgrade is ignored because the database was upgraded when the first server was upgraded.

 To keep Citrix Provisioning components running during an upgrade, use the rolling server upgrade process.
 This process upgrades one Provisioning Server at a time.